jay6101/Invisible-Watermark-Removal/BlackBox/README.md

 # Invisible Watermark Removal — Black Box Track

-This directory implements the cluster-specific black-box approach from the paper ["First-Place Solution to NeurIPS 2024 Invisible Watermark Removal Challenge"](https://arxiv.org/abs/2508.21072) for removing TreeRing-style invisible watermarks from images.
+This directory implements the cluster-specific black-box approach from the paper ["First-Place Solution to NeurIPS 2024 Invisible Watermark Removal Challenge"](https://arxiv.org/abs/2508.21072) for removing invisible watermarks from images.
 This is an unofficial implementation created since the official code is not publicly available.

 ## Available Resources